jujusti/diverse-ml-task-queue/worker/README.md

 Morpheo: Compute Workers
 ========================

-Compute workers prepare and execute containerized
+Compute workers prepare and execute containerized machine learning workflows.

+It retrieves tasks from a (distr